 1. Google + Hangouts

-Google+Hangouts is probably gone without saying the biggest and most used one in the instant messaging market.
+Google+Hangouts is probably without saying, one of the the biggest and most used business messaging apps.
 It first started out as a consumer-friendly chat service, and it was until recently till it transformed into deep integration with its G Suite apps that can fully support your business corporation as smooth as baby’s bottom.
 All you need for your team is a Google account, and you’re all set.

 Another good thing about it is that you don’t have to worry a thing about its compatibility.
-It works the same with all devices – Androids, Apple devices, and computers, so it can save you lots of time from all those IT messes.
+It's free instant messaging for business and works the same with all devices – Androids, Apple devices, and computers, so it can save you lots of time from all those IT messes.
 It also provides one-on-one chats, threaded messages, even create bots within the Hangout itself.

 Things You Should Look Out For